andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

 # Introduction:

+Since vSphere 8 U2 it is possible to combine NSX and Avi as the networking and loadbalancing stack for vSphere with Tanzu.
+For more information on how to configure that head over to [this post](https://blog.andreasm.io/2023/09/23/vsphere-with-tanzu-8-u2-using-nsx-and-nsx-advanced-loadbalancer/).
+In that post I also go through how this new integration works.
+But I only use one vSphere with Tanzu deployment in that post, meaning only a single Supervisor cluster is deployed.
+I have been contacted several times recently regarding how this new integration functions when planning to deploy multiple Supervisors (more than one vSphere cluster where vSphere with Tanzu is enabled on), while using the same NSX manager and Avi controller for all Supervisor clusters.

+Some context to these requests and before I dive into the actual configurations and deployment:

+The plan is to have vSphere with Tanzu enabled on two or more vSphere clusters, but I dont want them to share any Avi Service Engines or NSX Edge clusters.
+The only thing they have in common is that they are being managed by the same vCenter Server, NSX manager and Avi controller.
+The keyword is as much separation on compute and network as possible where sharing some common management instances like NSX manager cluster, vCenter Server and Avi controller cluster.

-What if I only have 1 NSX manager cluster and 1 Avi controller cluster managing several several vSphere clusters, and dont want to install additional NSX/Avi manager clusters, but I want to deploy  2 or more vSphere with Tanzu/Supervisor deployments?
-And I also want to use the new integration between NSX and Avi where I can combine NSX as the networking stack for vSphere with Tanzu and Avi as the Load Balancer?
-To add a bit more complexity to it I also want to have separate AVI Service Engines managing my different Supervisor Cluster API endpoints, in other words I do not want them to share the Service Engines between different Supervisor installations.
-In this post I will go through how to accomplish this.
-Including some explanations how the components involved makes the decision which NSX cloud in Avi to use for the respective Supervisor Cluster.
+In this post I will go through how to accomplish this, including some explanations how the components involved makes the decision which NSX cloud in Avi to use for the respective Supervisor Cluster.
 My lab consist of the following:

 - 1x NSX manager cluster, managing both my vSphere clusters